Revolution in the Kingdom of Poland (1905–1907): Revolution

 On 28 January, the PPS and the Social Democracy of the Kingdom of Poland and Lithuania called for a general strike.
 Over 400,000 workers became involved in strikes all over Poland that lasted for four weeks.
 That was only a prelude to an even larger series of strikes that rocked Poland over next year.
 In 1905 to 1906, close to 7,000 strikes and other work stoppages occurred, involving 1.3 million Poles.
 Protesters demanded improved conditions for workers and more political freedom for the Poles.
 By February, students at Polish universities had joined the demonstrations to protest Russification and demand the right to study in the Polish language.
 They were joined by high school pupils and even some from the elementary schools.
 The Russian government gave in and agreed to some concessions towards the Polish nationalist movement by removing some restrictions on the use of Polish in the classrooms, many, particularly the workers, were still dissatisfied.
 In some places in Poland, the school strikes lasted for nearly three years.
 Major demonstrations occurred on May 1 (Labour Day), and about 30 people were shot during a demonstration in Warsaw.
 Later that month, public order disintegrated in Warsaw for a time during a spontaneous campaign against both the criminal elements and the Russian collaborators.

 In mid-June 1905, Russian police opened fire on one of many workers' demonstrations in Łódź.
-The resulting Łódź insurrection saw several days of fighting within the cities and over 2000 casualties, including over 1p0 fatalities among the civilians.
+The resulting Łódź insurrection saw several days of fighting within the cities and over 2000 casualties, including over 100 fatalities among the civilians.
 Several protests and strikes occurred in major Polish cities under Russian control throughout the year, but as the Polish journalist Włodzimierz Kalicki wrote, the Łódź insurrection was the most dramatic one.
 The Russian government contributed to the chaos by trying to incite some anti-Jewish pogroms.
 Another notable occurrence was the establishment of the Zagłębie Republic (Republika Zagłębiowska), a Polish socialist statelet centred around the region of Zagłębie Dąbrowskie that existed from October to November 1905.
 A similar socialist state of the Ostrowiec Republic (Republika Ostrowiecka) around the city of Ostrowiec Świętokrzyski existed from late December 1905 to mid-January 1906.

+In August 1906, revolutionaries near Warsaw shot the chief of the gendarmerie.

+In June 1907, shootings and violence arose again in Łódź.
+A mill manager was murdered, and a tannery director was also mortally wounded.
+Local socialist organizations even declared that there had been no reason to target that particular mill manager.
+A vigilante group also carried out executions during this time, leaving corpses in the street for officers to find the next day.
+Fifteen people were killed over a few weeks, with thirty wounded.

+In August 1907 in Łódź, at least 30 men were killed during another disruptive strike, and shops were forced to close.
+The power plant for an electric traction system in the city was also shut down, and streetcars were turned into barricades.